 Top of the page

-Body temperature is a measure of your body's ability to make and get rid of heat.
+Body temperature is a measure of how well your body can make and get rid of heat.
 The body is very good at keeping its temperature within a safe range, even when temperatures outside the body change a lot.

 Your body temperature can be measured in many places on your body.
 The most common ones are the mouth, the ear, the armpit, and the rectum.
 Temperature can also be measured on your forehead.